Get My Top 25 Viral Recipes!

 This post may contain affiliate links, which means I may earn a small commission.
 (Privacy Policy)

-Roasted Butternut Squash With Bacon is impressive, with rich sweet and savory flavors.
+This recipe is rich sweet and savory flavors.
 The butternut squash is tossed in a light coating of olive oil plus sweet, earthy maple syrup.
 Add a sprinkle of fresh thyme, salt, and pepper, to make this healthy fall veggie ready for roasting.

 But, why stop there!
 I finish things off with a sprinkle of perfectly cooked bacon.
 This is a simple dish that looks a little fancy and I guarantee will be a hit any time you serve it.